Parents should be free to smack - David Lammy

 Mild smacking is allowed but any which causes visible bruising, grazes, scratches, swellings or cuts is not.

-Mr Lammy's constituency was the first to see violence and looting during last summer's riots.'Not sovereign'
+Mr Lammy's constituency was the first to see violence and looting during last summer's riots.

 In a blog for Mumsnet ahead of a webchat on Tuesday, he said the parents of those involved needed support, not blame, from politicians.